Medically reviewed by Drugs.com. Last updated on Feb 18, 2021.

 Dosage form: tablet

-The recommended dose for most adults is 0.25 mg before retiring.
-A dose of 0.125 mg may be found to be sufficient for some patients (e.g., low body weight).
-A dose of 0.5 mg should be used only for exceptional patients who do not respond adequately to a trial of a lower dose since the risk of several adverse reactions increases with the size of the dose administered.
-A dose of 0.5 mg should not be exceeded.
+The recommended dosage is 0.25 mg once daily before bedtime.
+A dosage of 0.125 mg once daily may be sufficient for some patients (e.g., patients with low body weight).
+A dosage of 0.5 mg should be used only for patients who do not respond adequately to a trial of a lower dose.
+The maximum recommended dosage is 0.5 mg once daily.

-In geriatric and/or debilitated patients the recommended dosage range is 0.125 mg to 0.25 mg.
-Therapy should be initiated at 0.125 mg in these groups and the 0.25 mg dose should be used only for exceptional patients who do not respond to a trial of the lower dose.
-A dose of 0.25 mg should not be exceeded in these patients.
+In geriatric patients, the recommended dosage is 0.125 mg to 0.25 mg once daily.
+Initiate therapy at 0.125 mg once daily.
+The 0.25 mg dose should be used only for patients who do not respond to a trial of the lower dose.
+The maximum recommended dosage is 0.25 mg once daily.
+Elderly patients have an increased risk of dose related adverse reactions [see Use in Specific Populations (8.5)].

 More about Halcion (triazolam)